-California Music Studios has been matching eager music students with independently established flute teachers throughout Southern California for over 25 years.
+California Music Studios has been connecting eager music students with independently established flute teachers throughout Southern California for over 25 years.
 Whether you live in San Diego, Los Angeles, Orange County, San Bernardino, or Riverside, CMS will connect you with a professionally trained instructor for in-home or studio flute lessons in a personalized, private setting.
-Prior to working with students each of the 300+ music teachers that CMS works with must first go through an extensive in-person screening and qualification process.
+Prior to working with students each of the 300+ music teachers that CMS refers students to must first go through an extensive in-person screening and qualification process.
 It is through this stringent screening and interview process that CMS is able to achieve a 97% or better teacher/student matching success rate.

 Learn to Play the Flute with Private Flute Lessons